American explorer and sealer, was born in Stonington, Connecticut, on 16 July 1769, son of Gilbert Fanning and his wife Hulda, née Palmer.

-He was named after his uncle, the British General Edmund Fanning and went to sea as a cabin boy at the age of 14 in 1783 and, like his older brother Nathaniel of American Revolutionary War fame, was connected to the sea in one manner or another for the rest of his life
+He was named after his uncle, the British General Edmund Fanning, and went to sea as a cabin boy at the age of 14 in 1783 and, like his older brother Nathaniel of American Revolutionary War fame, was connected to the sea in one manner or another for the rest of his life.

-Fanning reached the rank of mate by the age of 21 and when he first visited the South Shetlands in 1792 as first mate aboard a sealing vessel his fate became inextricably linked with the tremendously profitable sealing industry and trade with China.
-A single cargo of skins from the Juan Fernandez Islands on the brig Betsey in 1798 resulted in trade goods that eventually sold for more than US$120,000 (equal to approximately US$1·6 million in present value).
-His personal share of the cargo was $15,000.
+Fanning reached the rank of mate by the age of 21 and when he first visited the Falkland Islands in 1792 as first mate aboard a sealing vessel his fate became inextricably linked with the tremendously profitable sealing industry and trade with China.
+A single cargo of fur seal skins from the Juan Fernandez Islands on the brig Betsey in 1798 resulted in trade goods that eventually sold for more than US$120,000 (equal to approximately US$1·6 million in present value).
+Fanning’s personal share of the cargo was $15,000.

-Fanning believed such trading would more than pay for the cost of any expedition mounted by the United States.
-In 1812 President James Madison put Fanning in command of two ships which could have realized his dream of leading an expedition to the South Seas.
+Fanning believed such trading would more than pay for the cost of any expedition mounted by the United States to search for new islands with seal colonies in high southern latitudes.
+In 1812 President James Madison put Fanning in command of two ships, Volunteer and Hope, which could have realized his dream of leading an expedition to the South Seas.
+This was an expedition to Fiji to collect ‘rare woods’, most likely sandalwood, bȇche de mer, pearls and other valuable commodities.
 It was not to be.
-War with England broke out and the expedition never got fully underway.
+War with Britain broke out and the expedition never sailed.
 While he participated in additional voyages for profit, his wish to participate in a major voyage of discovery went unfulfilled.

 This did not, however, dampen his spirits for exploration.
 Some claim that the Wilkes Exploring Expedition of 1838-42 was a direct result of the publication of Fanning's Voyages Round the World in 1833.
 While he was not invited to participate in this expedition, he did petition Congress once more for funds in 1840 in hopes of leading his own expedition.
 Congress turned him down and he died at the age of 71 the next year on 23 April 1841 in New York, following his wife to the grave by less than one week.